A Guide for the New Fantasy Commish

 In person drafts are usually more fun than online, but do require some extra tasks for the commissioner.
 These are handled by the site in online drafts.

 Select a trusted and reliable neutral person to perform these if possible.
 That will free you up to focus on your own draft strategy.

 Track Picks – Someone will need to track all picks made during the draft.
 This is important so that each player is only picked once and to keep an official results sheet to load into the league site after the draft.
 A draft board is helpful and lets everyone see the official list.

 Time Each Pick – There should be a time limit for each pick, typically 90 seconds or 2 minutes.
 Use a stopwatch or kitchen timer for this and give a warning when time is running out.

-After The Draft (In Person Draft Only)
+After the Draft (In Person Draft Only)

-Your site should provide a way to specify which players were drafted by each team.
+Your site should provide a way to enter which players were drafted by each team.
 Do this as soon as possible after your draft ends so that each coach can start managing their teams.

-During the Season – Tips for a good fantasy football season.
+During the Season – Tips for a Good Fantasy Football Season.